llghdud921/llghdud921/README.md

   - 20th Member as a iOS Developer
   - 21st Member as a iOS Developer
-  - 22nd IOS Team Management
+  - 22nd iOS Team Management

   <br>